Aesthetic Realism is a cult

 I note with amusement how they authors spread out the three Bernsteins' names and two Musicants' names to try to make it look like a bunch of unrelated people were writing in, rather than two families plus one other person.
 Who did they think they were fooling?

 Oh, and those four contributors to the gay cure book whom the AR people wanted to get into the Times?
-Um, they didn't all exactly stay cured, or at least didn't remain faithful to their belief in Aesthetic Realism.
-That's our next topic...
+Besides one who died, the other three either later decided they were gay after all and/or left the group.

 AR tries to sweep the whole mess under the rug

-In the 1990's AR realized they couldn't really promote their cure with a straight face any more after so many of the changelings decided they were really still gay after all and left.
+By the 1990s, AR knew it couldn't really promote their cure with a straight face any more since the overwhelming majority of changelings decided they were really still gay after all and left.
 It also became harder to promote the cure as society had become more tolerant of homosexuality.
-By 1990 there were a lot less people desperate to change.
+By 1990 a lot fewer people were desperate to change.
 The gay cure isn't part of AR's current rhetoric and there is no mention of it anywhere on their website.
 In fact, they've been going around the Internet trying to remove all references to their position.
-On Freedoms Ring, for example, they convinced a webmaster to remove an article about the AR gay cure and replace it with some PR spin instead.
+For example, they convinced one webmaster to remove an article about the AR gay cure and replace it with some PR spin instead.
 Here's what the webmaster says about this:

 This article has been removed because of a request from the Aesthetic Realism Foundation.
 Their statement is reproduced below.

-As is well known, there is now intense anger on the subject of homosexuality and how it is seen.
-The Aesthetic Realism Foundation does not want to be involved in this atmosphere of anger.
-Therefore, the Foundation has discontinued its public presentation of the fact that through Aesthetic Realism people have changed from homosexuality.
-And consultations to change from homosexuality are not being given.
-We do not want this matter, which is not central to Aesthetic Realism, to be used to obscure what Aesthetic Realism, in its largeness and beauty, truly is.
+It is a fact that men and women have changed from homosexuality through study of Aesthetic Realism.
+Meanwhile, as is well known, there is now intense anger on the subject of homosexuality and how it is seen.
+Since this subject is by no means central to Aesthetic Realism, and since the Aesthetic Realism Foundation has not wanted to be involved in that atmosphere of anger, in 1990 the Foundation its public presentation of the fact that through Aesthetic Realism people have changed from homosexuality, and consultations to change from homosexuality are not being given.
+That is because we do not want this matter, which is not fundamental to Aesthetic Realism, to be used to obscure what Aesthetic Realism truly is: education of the largest, most cultural kind ¶ Aesthetic Realism is for full, equal civil rights for everyone." (source)

 Let's translate that back into English: